Acton is co-director of the Nuclear Policy Program and a senior fellow at the Carnegie Endowment for International Peace.

 Ülgen is a visiting scholar at Carnegie Europe in Brussels, where his research focuses on Turkish foreign policy, nuclear policy, cyberpolicy, and transatlantic relations.

-Tristan Volpe is an associate in the Nuclear Policy Program at the Carnegie Endowment for International Peace, where he examines the spread and impact of technology in the nuclear age.
+Tristan Volpe is a fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace, where he examines the spread and impact of technology in the nuclear age.

-Fumihiko Yoshida is a visiting scholar at the Carnegie Endowment for International Peace.
+Fumihiko Yoshida is a nonresident scholar at the Carnegie Endowment for International Peace.